Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Power Reception and Conversion on the Surface

 \subsection{NRHO to Shackleton Rim Site (terrain-masked visibility and daily energy)}

-To conclude, we illustrate the visibility formalism of Secs.~\ref{subsec:line_of_sight}-\ref{subsec:terrain_masking} with a south-polar user located on the Shackleton crater rim (lat $\approx -89.9^\circ$).
+We now apply the visibility formalism with a Shackleton-rim site and a representative NRHO to carry the link to $E_{24\mathrm{h}}$ under a DEM horizon mask.
+For that, we illustrate the visibility formalism of Secs.~\ref{subsec:line_of_sight}-\ref{subsec:terrain_masking} with a south-polar user located on the Shackleton crater rim (lat $\approx -89.9^\circ$).
 A local horizon mask $\beta_{\rm mask}(\mathrm{az})$ is derived from a polar DEM and applied to an NRHO trajectory (southern perilune, $\sim$9:2 class).
 At each time step $t$, the spacecraft elevation $\varepsilon(t)$ above the local horizon is compared to the DEM mask in the instantaneous azimuth; visibility requires $\varepsilon(t)>\beta_{\rm mask}$.
 Over visible intervals we compute range $d(t)$ and the received electrical power using the link model from Sec.~\ref{sec:laser_link}:

 Representative parameters for this NRHO case are $P_{\rm tx,opt}=5~\mathrm{kW}$, $\lambda=1064~\mathrm{nm}$, $D=2.0~\mathrm{m}$, $M^{2}=1.2$, $\eta_{\rm opt,tx}=\eta_{\rm opt,rx}=0.95$, $\eta_{\rm main}=0.85$, $\eta_{\rm point}=0.90$ (mean within-pass), $\eta_{\rm rx}=0.55$, and $A_{\rm rx}=1~\mathrm{m^{2}}$, giving $\theta_{\rm tx}\approx 0.406~\mu\mathrm{rad}$.
 For reference, at $d=3000~\mathrm{km}$ the ideal spot radius is $w=\theta_{\rm tx}d\approx1.22~\mathrm{m}$ (area $\approx 4.67~\mathrm{m^{2}}$), leading to an electrical power near $P_{\rm rx,elec}\approx 0.381\times I_{\rm ideal}\,A_{\rm rx}\approx 408~\mathrm{W}$, where $I_{\rm ideal}=P_{\rm tx,opt}/(\pi w^{2})$ and $0.381=\eta_{\rm rx}\eta_{\rm opt,tx}\eta_{\rm opt,rx}\eta_{\rm main}\eta_{\rm point}$.